jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/development.md

 Run the `bin/init.sh` script to configure the server with ssh and a user if needed.
 Don't need to run this if using Vagrant.

 The `bin/setup.sh` is used to install dependencies for the server.
-It is automatically run when provisioning a Vagrant machine.

 To have TLS (SSL) on your development machine run the `bin/provision-local.sh` script.
 That will use `openssl` to create some certs in the web/ directory.